bernhardAxonIvy/doc/source/engine-guide/monitoring/health.rst

 Engine Cockpit
 --------------

-Health messages are displayed in the :ref:`engine-cockpit-monitor-health` view of the :ref:`engine-cockpit`.
+Health messages are displayed in the :ref:`engine-cockpit` on:

+* The :guilabel:`Health` panel in the :ref:`engine-cockpit-dashboard`
+* The :ref:`engine-cockpit-top-menu`
+* The :ref:`engine-cockpit-monitor-health` view